 Smartwings Flight Cancellation Compensation

-The European Union has regulations to protect you if your flight is cancelled.
+The European Union has laws to protect you if your flight is cancelled.
 Here’s what you need to know:

 Advance Notice | Re-routing Requirements |